hcoopz/unu/README.md

 }
 ```

-The above code results in the following bytecode:
+The above functions compile to the following bytecode:

 ```
 public double unchecked(double);